-- Caregiver spends times with the children rather than ignoring them to carry out household duties or be on the phone - Caregiver provides individual attention.
-For example, and upset child is held, talked to, and comforted. - The caregiver praising, noticing, and responding to the children. - The caregiver communicates effectively with the children, giving explanations in clear steps, answering the children's questions patiently, frequently bending or kneeling down to the child's level when talking. - Children appear to be happy, comfortable, relaxed laughing, smiling, involved in play. - Children enjoy one another smile at each other, hold hands, hug, help each other more than they fight or argue. - Caregiver uses the children's first names or nicknames when talking to or about them. - Caregiver seems warm and affectionate with the children, smiling, cuddling, and speaking pleasantly. - Caregiver encourages the children to do some things for themselves, patiently giving them time, help, and praise so that the child can learn to master the skill. - Caregiver talks to infants, cuddles, and plays with them during the day.
-Infants are not left alone for long periods of time. - Caregiver holds the infants when feeding them and talks and interacts when changing diapers. - Caregiver is a person you would like your child to copy or imitate. - Caregiver uses positive discipline and guidance methods and is consistent and fair with the children.
+- □ Caregiver spends time with the children rather than ignoring them to carry out household duties or talk on the phone. - □ Caregiver provides individual attention.
+For example, an upset child is held, talked to, and comforted. - $\Box$ You can see the caregiver praising, noticing, and responding to the children. - □ You can see the caregiver communicating effectively with the children, giving explanations in clear steps, answering the children's questions patiently, frequently bending or kneeling down to the child's level when talking. - □ Children appear to be happy, comfortable, relaxed laughing, smiling, involved in play. - □ Children enjoy one another smile at each other, hold hands, hug, help each other more than they fight or argue. - □ Caregiver used the children's first names or nicknames when talking to or about them.

+- □ Caregiver seems warm and affectionate with the children, smiling, cuddling, and speaking pleasantly. - □ Caregiver encourages the children to do some things for themselves, patiently giving them time, help, and praise so that the child can learn to master the skill. - □ Caregiver talks to infants, cuddles, and plays with them during the day.
+Infants are not left alone for long periods of time. - □ Caregiver holds the infants when feeding them and talks and interacts when changing diapers. - $\Box$ Caregiver is a person you would like your child to copy or imitate.